A Church in translation–Salisbury Cathedral—Part 2

 The choir stalls.

-We went for evensong—the evening service with, as the name suggests, the choir.
-They seated us in the Quire, on ancient wooden benches carved by hands long gone, and the voices of the choir rose around us and diffused through to the gorgeous vaulted ceiling.
+We went for evensong—the evening service with, as the name suggests, the choir in performance.
+They seated us in the Quire, on ancient wooden benches carved by hands long gone.
+The voices of the choir rose around us and diffused through to the gorgeous vaulted ceiling.
 The priest read a passage from the Bible, the choir sang again, and the sun flowed through the windows and laid patterns on the ground.
-When we left, the stones still hummed with music.

 Outside, people stretched out on the lawns, some in the sun, some in the shade, and chatted desultorily.
 We sat also, and watched the sun warm the age-old puce-colored stone and the carvings of the west front of the cathedral, looked up at that tall spire etched against that blue, cloudless sky.
-And then, it was time to leave, and walk down the west cloister walls, looming to our left, barrack-like, until we reached the car park.

 The North Transept at Salisbury Cathedral.